Isn’t it annoying when you’ve written a blog post only to find it’s riddled with mistakes the day after publishing?

 We’re often blind to glaringly obvious errors while we skim edit, but they jump off the page at our hyper-sensitive readers.

-With some clever self editing skills you can minimise errors and bump up your credibility and readership in the process.
+With some clever self-editing skills you can minimise errors, while bumping up your credibility and readership in the process.

 Here are my top editing tips…